BMunitiz/Portfolio/README.md

-# Data Science
+# Data Science & AI

 ---

 ## Summary

 Passionate and results-driven Data Scientist with extensive expertise in Machine Learning, Deep Learning, and Computer Vision.
 Proficient in utilizing advanced data analysis, modeling techniques, and various machine learning algorithms to derive actionable insights and solutions.
 Experienced in deploying machine learning models and deep learning architectures using industry-leading libraries and frameworks.
+Deep expertise in LLM and AI Agent creation and orchestration.

 ---

 ## Education

+- **IT Academy Data Analytics (Barcelona Activa) 2025**
 - **IBM AI Engineering Specialization (Coursera) (2024)**
 - **Professional Certificate IBM Data Science (Coursera) (2023)**
 - **Data Scientist in Python by dataquest.io (2022 - 2023)**